EOxServer/eoxserver/docs/sphinx/en/developers/atp_dev_guide.rst

 reached.
 The task must be identified by unique pair of task type and task instance identifiers.

-NOTE: The task instance is guaratied to be unique for given task type identifier, i.e., there might be two task with the same instance identifier but different type identifier.
+NOTE: The task instance is guaranteed to be unique for given task type identifier, i.e., there might be two task with the same instance identifier but different type identifier.